 TIG Extracts

 There will be four extracts set up in the TIG tool within TransInfo that will be used to populate the lookup tables that are based on highway and boundary data.
-There will also be new extracts created that will make data available for reporting in the Reports schema.
+These are documented in detail in the P490 Highway Extract Specification document.